asyncapi/studio/docs/navigation.md

 This section displays the preview of everything you have written in the code editor.
 It uses different fonts, colors, and styles for readability.
 Each section has a different card.

-It starts with displaying the title, version, description of the API.
+It starts with displaying the title, version, and description of the API.
 It renders the formatting too.
-You can expand each element too see the `key: value` pair of each element, type, payload, and message.
+You can expand each element too via the `key: value` pair of each element, type, payload, and message.

 # Blocks visualizer